Lucien Bonaparte: Later years

 In 1809, Napoleon increased pressure on Lucien to divorce his wife and return to France, even having their mother write a letter encouraging him to abandon her and return.
 With the whole of the Papal States annexed to France and the Pope imprisoned, Lucien was a virtual prisoner in his Italian estates, requiring permission of the Military Governor to venture off his property.
-He attempted to sail to the United States to escape his situation but was captured by the British.
-When he disembarked in Britain, he was greeted with cheers and applause by the crowd, many of whom saw him as anti-Napoleonic.
+He ceased to be a senator on 27 September 1810.
+He attempted to sail to the United States to escape his situation but was captured by the British frigate HMS Pomone.
+When Lucien disembarked in England, he was greeted with cheers and applause by a local crowd, many of whom saw him as opposed to Napoleon.

-The government permitted Lucien to settle comfortably with his family at Ludlow, and later at Thorngrove House in Grimley, Worcestershire, where he worked on a heroic poem on Charlemagne.
-Napoleon, believing Lucien had deliberately gone to Britain and thus a traitor, had Lucien omitted from the Imperial almanacs of the Bonapartes from 1811 until his 1814 abdication.
+The British government permitted Lucien to settle comfortably with his family at Ludlow, and later at Thorngrove House in Grimley, Worcestershire, where he worked on a heroic poem on Charlemagne.
+Napoleon, believing Lucien had defected to Britain and thus a traitor, had Lucien omitted from the Imperial almanacs of the Bonapartes from 1811 until his 1814 abdication.
 Lucien returned to France following his brother's abdication in April 1814.
-Lucien continued to Rome, where on 18 August 1814 he was made Prince of Canino, Count of Apollino, and Lord of Nemori by Pope Pius VII and Prince of Musignano on 21 March 1824 by Pope Leo XII.
+He continued to Rome, where on 18 August 1814 he was made Prince of Canino, Count of Apollino, and Lord of Nemori by Pope Pius VII.

 In the Hundred Days after Napoleon's return to France from exile in Elba, Lucien rallied to his brother's cause, and they joined forces once again during Napoleon's brief return to power.
 His brother made him a French Prince and included his children into the Imperial Family, but this was not recognized by the Bourbons after Napoleon's second abdication.
 Subsequently, Lucien was proscribed at the Restoration and deprived of his fauteuil at the Académie Française.
+He was made Prince of Musignano on 21 March 1824 by Pope Leo XII.
 In 1836 he wrote his Mémoires.
-He died in Viterbo, Italy, on 29 June 1840, of stomach cancer, the same disease that claimed his father, his sister Pauline and his brother Napoleon.
+He was created Prince Buonaparte on 16 April 1837 by Pope Gregory XVI.
+He died in Viterbo, Papal States, on 29 June 1840, of stomach cancer, the same disease that claimed his father and, reportedly, his brother Napoleon.